 Once you have a location, budget, and guest count, it’s time to start thinking about what your dream venue would look like.
 Sit down with your partner and choose three features that your ideal venue would have.
-For example, an outdoor ceremony space, in-house catering, and a rustic feel might on your must-have list.
-Or perhaps you’re looking for a venue that’s conveniently located, pet-friendly, and allows you to choose an outside caterer.
+For example, an outdoor wedding ceremony and cocktail hour space, in-house catering, and a rustic feel might on your must-have list.
+Or perhaps you’re looking for a venue that’s conveniently located, pet-friendly, and has accommodations for your out-of-town guests.
 The possibilities are endless and each couple’s priorities will be different.

 Narrow down some dates.

 Booking a wedding venue means that you’ve officially “set the date” for your big day.
 You may already have a wedding date in mind, or you may be able to be a bit more flexible.
 Either way, one of the first steps of how to choose a wedding venue is to narrow down a few dates or a time of year that you know will work for you, your partner, and your closest loved ones.
 While saying that you’re getting married “next fall” is a good start, you should have some specific dates in mind before looking at venues.
 While some couples may figure out their wedding date based on when their dream venue is available, we recommend picking a few dates before starting your official venue hunt.

 Are you looking for a sumptuous hotel or a rustic barn?
 A beach wedding venue or a modern art gallery?
 To help you narrow down the numerous options, talk to your partner about your desired wedding style.
 Coming up with a list of adjectives you'd use to describe your dream venue can be helpful as you start the hunt.

 Start your venue search online.